flavio-gualtieri/flavio-gualtieri/README.md

 - B.A. in Physics from the University of Chicago
 - M.S. in Theoretical Physics from King's College London

-My academic interests within theoretical physics pertained to quantum field theories, with a strong emphasis on Conformal Field Theory (CFT), analyzing the symmetries and behaviors of systems invariant under conformal transformations.
+My academic interests within theoretical physics pertain to quantum field theories, with a strong emphasis on Conformal Field Theory (CFT), analyzing the symmetries and behaviors of systems invariant under conformal transformations.

 Within mathematics, I am particularly interested in the abstract structures that underlie the principles of theoretical physics.
 During my graduate studies I was especially focused on Lie Groups and Lie Algebras, having studied the structure theory of Lie Algebras and their applications to physics.